"How much is my Indiana personal injury accident worth?"

 During that time, your accident-related expenses can add up fast.
 And if you don't take decisive legal action right away, you could end up having to pay for your accident yourself - even though you didn't do anything to cause it.

 That's why it's critical that you understand how Indiana's legal system works if you've been injured in an accident caused by someone else's reckless or negligent behavior.
-That's why our experienced Indianapolis personal injury lawyers at Hocker & Associates LLC want to help.
+That's why our experienced Indianapolis personal injury lawyers at Hocker Law, LLC want to help.

 "What can I be compensated for?"